Bobris/BTDB/README.md

 ### Features:

-- This is Key Value store written in C# without using any native code.
+- This is Key Value store written in C# with 2 implementation old on managed heap and new on native heap (has also prefix compression).
 - It is easily embeddable.
 - One storage is just one directory.
 - It has [ACID] properties with [MVCC].